ibm-cloud-docs/app-configuration/ac-integrate-sdk-python.md

 {{site.data.keyword.appconfig_short}} service provides SDK to integrate with your Python application.
 You can evaluate the values of your feature flag or property by integrating the {{site.data.keyword.appconfig_short}} SDK.

-1. Install the SDK using either one of the following method:
+1.Use either one of the following methods to install the SDK:

  Using `pip`